dungureanu-endava/pao/Practice/Lab 05.md

 ## Lab 5

 ### I. Implement a small project that simulates a cocktail bar.
-The bar will have customer that will be able to order one or more cocktails from the menu bellow.
+The bar will have customers that will be able to order one or more cocktails from the menu bellow.

 ### Menu:
 - MOJITO: